As featured on Guardian Sport

 Conte retired in 2004 but was far from finished with football.
 His development as an influential player under Trapattoni, Lippi and Ancelotti made pursuing his own managerial journey inevitable.
 Like his playing career, there were bumps along the way.
 He was sacked after a winless nine games in charge at Arezzo in Sere B. His successor fared even worse, allowing Conte to return to the fray and oversee an improvement in form but failing to avoid relegation.

 In December 2007, he got a second chance to prove himself, at Serie B club Bari, leading them to promotion in his first full season in charge before his shot at managing Atalanta ended disastrously after just 14 games, with fans angrily confronting him when his final game in charge ended in defeat.
-A single season managing Siena bridged the gap between Atalanta and Juventus, but once Conte was appointed manager of his old club in the summer of 2011, he felt adequately prepared.
+A single season managing Siena bridged the gap between Atalanta and Juventus, but once Conte was appointed as manager of his old club in the summer of 2011, he felt adequately prepared.

 When Conte arrived, Juventus had come back from the abyss.
 The club was still recovering from the Calciopoli scandal and, while they gained immediate promotion back to Serie A in 2007, they were far from the irresistible force of the 1990s.
 The club only managed consecutive seventh-place finishes before Conte arrived, yet there was boardroom faith in Conte that he could return Italy’s sleeping giant to greatness over a period of time.
 Conte duly exceeded expectations, leading Juventus to the Serie A title while going unbeaten for the season.